Flipping money, or spending money on some sort of asset and then reselling it for profit, is one of the oldest side hustles in the books.

 But, people have been buying and selling land since money was invented, so this isn’t anything revolutionary.

-Typically, people buy land they think will be developed on in the near future; so think growing suburbs or mid-sized city.
+Typically, people buy land they think will develop in the near future; so think growing suburbs or mid-sized cities.

 However, you can also try investing platforms that let you add land to your portfolio.